Disease

 Dry AMD

-There are currently no treatments available to help patients with dry AMD beyond the diet, vitamin supplementation, and lifestyle recommendations.
+As discussed above, there are limited treatments available to help patients with dry AMD and include regular and long-term ocular injections.
 Though it is understood there is a genetic component to developing dry AMD and active research continues in this area, OcuDyne is researching the role of ocular perfusion in accelerating the severity and asymmetrical progression of the disease.

 Wet AMD